ApprenticeAI/frapy/docs/topics/settings.rst

         "frapy.downloadermiddlewares.httpcache.HttpCacheMiddleware": 900,
     }

-A dict containing the downloader middlewares enabled by default in Scrapy.
+A dict containing the downloader middlewares enabled by default in Frapy.
 Low orders are closer to the engine, high orders are closer to the downloader.
 You should never modify this setting in your project, modify :setting:`DOWNLOADER_MIDDLEWARES` instead.
 For more info see